bbui1997/YTDownloader/README.md

 ## About

 This project is Python script that converts the first link of a YouTube search query to either an mp3 or mp4.

+You can also input the actual YouTube link to convert (generally, querying the YouTube link of a public video on the search bar will return that video as the first result).

 It uses BeautifulSoup4 to parse the HTML and find the YouTube link.